Types of Doctors We Serve

 Psychologists employ their education and knowledge of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) to provide diagnostic interviews, psychological testing, and individual and group psychotherapy.
 They may work as part of a multidisciplinary team, and consult with other professionals regarding patient care.
 These other professionals vary depending upon the type of psychologist.
 For instance, a school psychologist may work with teachers, social

 workers, counselors, and doctors.
 Psychologists may also communicate with family members and other care providers.
-Additionally, they conduct a significant amount of verbal interviews, as well as collaboration with other professionals; report writing is extensive and need to be clear as a medical record, as well as for other care providers when necessary.
+Additionally, they conduct a significant amount of verbal interviews, as well as collaboration with other professionals; report writing is extensive and needs to be clear as a medical record, as well as for other care providers when necessary.

-Psychologists may work part time, full time, or on a contractual basis; as a result, hours may vary considerably from position to position.
+Psychologists may work part-time, full time, or on a contractual basis; as a result, hours may vary considerably from position to position.
 Some psychologist positions may require travel to a variety of locations as part of consultations or meetings with other professionals, seminars, and professional conferences.

 Psychologists must have either a clinical or counseling doctorate in psychology, although some positions may accept a master’s degree.
 Many positions may require the degree to be from an American Psychological Association (APA)-accredited school.
-Also required are a license for the applicable state and malpractice insurance.
+Also required is a license for the applicable state and malpractice insurance.
 Experience in providing therapy, or at least an internship, is preferred.
 More prestigious positions, or those accepting a master’s degree, may require up to 15 years of experience.

 A dermatologist is a medical doctor who specializes in diagnosing and treating diseases and conditions involving the skin, nails and hair.
 A dermatologist can treat common conditions such as acne and skin rashes, as well as diagnose and treat more serious diseases.
 Dermatologists traditionally work as specialists in private practices, with many of their patients referred by primary care providers when this doctor’s expertise is required.